ansible/workshops/exercises/ansible_smart_mgmt/2-patching/README.md

 ![workflow factscan](images/2-patching-aap2-workflow-factscan.png)

 -   There are two more nodes to add to this workflow.
-Hover the 'SATELLITE / RHEL - Publish Content View' node and click the +.
-Then, 'On Success' add Job Template 'SATELLITE / RHEL - Promote Content View', and leave 'Convergence' to 'Any' again.
+Hover the 'SATELLITE / RHEL - Publish Content View' node and click the + icon.
+In the pop-up window, select 'On Success' and then Next.
+Add the 'SATELLITE / RHEL - Promote Content View' Job Template, and leave 'Convergence' to 'Any' again.
 There is a survey attached that requires variables for content view, current lifecycle environment, and next lifecycle environment.
 For the purpose of this lab we're going to promote Dev to QA.

 -   Select RHEL7 for 'Content View'